nathaneltitane/dextop/README.md

 Dextop can be compared to other very similar projects, though:

-- It provides you with a selection of the Ubuntu distribution base images: stable, popular and tons of user-friendly knowledge bases.
+- It provides a selection of the Ubuntu distribution base images: stable, popular and have tons of user-friendly knowledge bases.
 - It expands the installed base image to run **just like a normal PC!**
-- It **generates an actual user profile and prepares a functional home directory for you to work in**, easily and securely.
+- It **generates an actual user profile and prepares a functional home directory for the user to work in**, easily and securely.
-- It installs all the necessary applications and utilities to provide you with the right experience.
+- It installs all the necessary applications and utilities to provide the user with the right experience.
-- It sets up your internal (and external, when available) storage media for flexible, system-wide access.
+- It sets up the internal (and external, when available) storage media for flexible, system-wide access.
-- It **handles all the technical intricacies related to a container installation** (chroot/proot) so that you do not have to bother with them and get right to work.
+- It **handles all the technical intricacies related to a container installation** (chroot/proot) so that the user does not have to bother with them and get right to work.
-- It is configured as a transient container system: it talks to Android via the Termux shell to access Android and launch relevant viewers and applications for you.
+- It is configured as a transient container system: it talks to Android via the Termux shell to access Android and launch relevant viewers and applications as needed.

 ![dextop-session](https://raw.githubusercontent.com/nathaneltitane/dextop/master/dextop-session.png)